Stuycs-K/project03-final-9-vetoa-winerc/PROPOSAL.md

 - By Jan 10: Implement blackjack with connections from devices on the server.
 - Jan 10-11: Add random order and words from dictionary.
 One partner starts working on chat server.
 - Jan 12: Finish all user commands for guesses, chats, etc.
 - By Jan 16: Chat server finished, all commands linked to their functions.
 Sighandling.
 Bugfixing and testing on lab machines.
 Work on presentation.
+Final README.md.